ElektraInitiative/libelektra/doc/help/kdb-mv.md

 ## DESCRIPTION

 This command moves key(s) in the Key database.
-You can move keys to another other paths within the database.
+You can move keys to other paths within the database.

 ## LIMITATIONS